ExchangeUnion/docs/README.md

 # Introduction

-The Exchange Union Daemon ([`xud`](https://github.com/ExchangeUnion/xud)) is the reference node implementation powering [OpenDEX](https://opendex.network), a decentralized exchange (DEX) built on top of the [Lightning](https://lightning.network/) and [Raiden](https://raiden.network/) network. `xud` brings individual traders, market makers and exchanges onto OpenDEX to form a single global trading network and liquidity pool.
+The Exchange Union Daemon ([`xud`](https://github.com/ExchangeUnion/xud)) is the reference node implementation powering [OpenDEX](https://opendex.network), a decentralized exchange (DEX) built on top of the [Lightning](https://lightning.network/) and [Raiden](https://raiden.network/) network. `xud` brings individual traders, market makers and exchanges onto OpenDEX to form a single global trading network.

-Traders use OpenDEX-enabled exchanges like [Boltz](https://boltz.exchange/) as gateways to trade on OpenDEX.
-These exchanges abstract away from the technological complexity of the DEX and offer a superior UX by enabling trading via a simple website.
-Exchanges use `xud` to hedge user trades on OpenDEX and lock in profits.
-Liquidity on OpenDEX is provided by market makers who use `xud` to take orders from external exchanges (like Binance) and offer these on OpenDEX adding a premium.
-Exchange Union provides SDK's for exchanges to automate hedging with `xud` and for market makers to connect to external exchanges and automate the arbitrage trades.
+**Traders** use [OpenDEX-enabled exchanges](https://opendex.network/trade/exchanges) as gateways to trade on OpenDEX.
+These exchanges are usually non-custodial and abstract away from the technological complexity of the DEX and offer a superior UX by enabling trading via a simple website. **Exchanges** use `xud` to hedge user trades on OpenDEX in order to lock in profits.
+Liquidity on OpenDEX is provided by **market makers**, who use `xud` to take orders from external exchanges (e.g. Binance) and offer these on OpenDEX for a premium.
+Exchange Union provides SDK's for both, exchanges to automate hedging with `xud` and for market makers to connect to external exchanges and automate the arbitrage trades.

 ## Get Started

--> [Get started as **Trader**](User%20Guide.md), buying and selling cryptocurrency anonymously and account-free
+-> [Get started as **Trader**](User%20Guide.md), buying and selling cryptocurrency anonymously

 -> [Get started as **Market Maker**](Market%20Maker%20Guide.md), providing liquidity from external exchanges making a profit

--> [Get started as **Exchange Operator**](), using the Boltz open-source white-label exchange platform to run your own exchange **(coming soon!)**
+-> [Get started as **Exchange Operator**](), using a open-source white-label exchange platform to run your own exchange **(coming soon!)**

 -> [Get started as **Developer**](Developer%20Guide.md), contributing or building on top of `xud`

 ![Trading via XUD](/images/orderbook.png)

 ## Incentives
-* Traders benefit from peer-to-peer trading without KYC and accounts.
+* Traders benefit from anonymous peer-to-peer trading without KYC and accounts.
 * Market makers make profits via arbitrage between external exchanges and OpenDEX.
 * Exchanges make profits via locking in trading fees by hedging trades on OpenDEX.

 ## Features
-* Supports individual traders, market makers and *and* exchanges
+* Supports individual traders, market makers and *and* exchanges.
 * Order book aggregates orders from the network locally.
 * Orders get matched locally with peer orders from the network.
-* Instant order settlement via atomic swaps on lightning/raiden.
+* Instant order settlement via atomic swaps on the lightning & raiden network.
-* Complete control over private keys.
+* Full control over assets.
 * One mnemonic for all assets.
 * [Tor](https://www.torproject.org/) by default.
 * Integration and simplified control of [lnd](https://github.com/lightningnetwork/lnd) and [raiden](https://github.com/raiden-network/raiden) clients.